Skip to content

 The Tabs helper lets you organize content into multiple tabs, showing one panel at a time.
 It is useful for dashboards, comparisons, multi-step outputs, or grouping related results without cluttering the UI.

 mr.Tabs() returns a tuple of output areas — one per tab.
+On rerun, reused tab outputs are cleared by default so each tab shows the latest execution result.

 You can check the Tabs widget directly in this interactive example: